Skip to Content

 Do these young children also love to mimic whatever you’re doing?

 Montessori is ideal for this child!
 There are a lot of options for Montessori toys for a 1-year-old.
 Like many parents, you might assume that Montessori activities are too involved for one-year-old children.
 Yet, nothing could be further from the truth!
-There are loads of Montessori-inspired activities for one-year-olds.
+There are loads of Montessori activities for one-year-olds.

 Activities for a One Year Old